qckhxnh/qckhxnh/README.md

 ## Current Focus

-📚 Dedicated to advancing skills in AWS, Azure, and staying updated on the latest technologies.
+📚 Dedicated to advancing skills in Data Engineering with AWS and Azure, staying updated on the latest technologies.

 ## Let's Connect!